zeph-yr/JDFixer/README.md

 I welcome feedback and suggestions :)

 ## Credits
+Thanks a ton Shurdoof for making the autoupdate!!
 Thanks Kyle for the original NjsFixer (https://github.com/Kylemc1413/NjsFixer) and thanks to the cool peeps in BSMG discord for the help and advice :)